Arsenal host Liverpool at the Emirates this evening, in the latest meeting between two of English football’s most successful clubs.

 He made an immediate impact, scoring twice in his first three games for the club and becoming the youngest English goalscorer in Champions League history.

-Playing in a variety of roles, the midfielder would develop into a full England international whilst at the Emirates, winning three FA Cups and scoring 20 goals in 198 appearances.
+Playing in a variety of roles, the midfielder developed into a full England international whilst at the Emirates, winning three FA Cups and scoring 20 goals in 198 appearances.

-Liverpool would secure his signing in a £35m deal in 2017, and Oxlade-Chamberlain thrived under Jurgen Klopp in an advanced midfield role as the club reached the latter stages of the Champions League.
+Liverpool secured the signing of Oxlade-Chamberlain in a £35m deal in 2017 and he thrived under Jurgen Klopp in an advanced midfield role, as the club reached the latter stages of the Champions League during his debut season.